Waterson, Berlin & Snyder, Inc.

 Snyder left the company in 1927 to move to California.
 Waterson, Berlin & Snyder went bankrupt in 1929; and, as part of the bankruptcy sale, Jack Mills, of Mills Music, Inc., purchased its catalog for $5000.

-Pioneer publisher of black composers

 It was rare for black composers to be involved in Tin Pan Alley, which, for Mills Music, represented a business opportunity.
 Through subsidiaries (such as Milsons, Exclusive, Grand, and American Academy of Music), Mills marketed Duke Ellington to different audiences.
 This strategy helped elevate Mills as major player in the music publishing business.